Alex Verdugo Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in the league.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the third-worst in the league.

-- The Brewers have the second-ranked team ERA across all MLB pitching staffs (2.96).
+- The Brewers have the third-ranked team ERA across all league pitching staffs (3.07).

-- The Brewers allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Brewers pitchers combine to allow the ninth-fewest home runs in baseball (19 total, one per game).

-- Peralta gets the start for the Brewers, his fourth of the season.
-He is 2-1 with a 3.18 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- Miley (2-1 with a 1.50 ERA and 14 strikeouts in 18 2/3 innings pitched) gets the start for the Brewers, his fourth of the season.

-- The righty last appeared in relief on Wednesday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.
+- In his most recent time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the Boston Red Sox while surrendering hits.

-- The 26-year-old has amassed a 3.18 ERA and 10.1 strikeouts per nine innings across three games this season, while allowing a batting average of .231 to opposing hitters.
+- The 36-year-old has amassed a 1.50 ERA and 7 strikeouts per nine innings across three games this season, while allowing a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.